How to protect your business from online hackers

 2FA comes in many forms, one of which is via a text message being sent directly from your account to your mobile, providing you with your unique code to log into your account.
 Another form of 2FA is through a secure authentication ID application that generates a code for you, which you then enter into your account when logging in.

-We recommend the second form of 2FA, a secure authentication ID application, INSERT INFOR HERE.
+We highly recommend the second form of 2FA, a secure authentication ID application, as this application can be downloaded onto multiple devices and you are not limited to your mobile phone.

 2 Factor Authentication really is your second wall of defence, as whilst your password may be stolen or cracked, it is incredibly hard for a hacker to gain access to your unique code too; forming an optimal security system.